Inspection Reports for

 Findings

-The facility failed to report an allegation of potential abuse, neglect, and/or exploitation involving Resident #29 to the State agency.
-The resident had a history of making false accusations against staff, but a specific incident of a nurse spitting in the resident's face was not reported to the state as required.
+The facility failed to report an allegation of potential abuse involving Resident #29 to the State agency.
+The resident had a history of making false accusations against staff, but the facility did not report the incident of a nurse allegedly spitting on the resident as required by regulations.

 Deficiencies (1)

-Failure to report an allegation of potential abuse, neglect, and/or exploitation to the State agency for Resident #29.
+F 609: The facility failed to report an allegation of abuse, neglect, or exploitation involving Resident #29 to the State agency within the required timeframe.

 Report Facts